 Partners must have a PayPal business account to use the Partner APIs.

-Partners with an existing PayPal business accounts used with other PayPal products must create new business accounts solely for use with PayPal for Partners.
+Partners with an existing PayPal business accounts used with other PayPal products must create new business accounts solely for use with PayPal Commerce Platform.
 Your new account must have a zero (0) balance to onboard.